Soren Learning

 Docker changed how software gets built, shipped, and run.
 But most engineers learn just enough to get the app running locally — then hit a wall the first time something breaks in staging, or when they need to harden a container for production.

-Docker in Depth is a 6-chapter series that builds a complete mental model: from how containers actually work, through networking and data persistence, multi-service orchestration with Compose, security hardening, CI/CD integration, and finally production-grade orchestration with Swarm and Kubernetes.
+Docker in Depth is a 9-chapter series that builds a complete mental model: from why containers exist and how they work at the OS level, through networking and data persistence, Compose-based multi-service stacks, security hardening, CI/CD integration, and finally production-grade orchestration with Swarm and Kubernetes.

 Each chapter is self-contained enough to reference directly, but the series is designed to be read in order — each layer builds on the last.